X-Notes/Web/README.md

 If you find X Notes helpful and would like to support our project, consider [buying us a coffee](https://www.buymeacoffee.com/xnotes).
 Your support is greatly appreciated!

+## Contributing 🤝

+We welcome your contributions to make X Notes even better!
+Here's how you can get involved:

+1. **Track Bugs or Propose Features**: Visit our [Issues](https://github.com/X-Notes/Web/issues) page to report bugs or suggest new features.
+Your feedback is valuable to us!

+2. **Code Contributions**:

+   - To contribute code, start by creating a branch from the `DEV` branch.

+   - Naming your branch is important to help us understand its purpose:

+     - For Bug Fixes, use: `bugfix/github-issue-number`.

+     - For New Features, use: `feature/github-issue-feature-number`.

+   - Submit your pull request when your changes are ready into `DEV` branch, and we'll review it promptly.

+Let's collaborate and make X Notes even more awesome together! 🚀👩‍💻👨‍💻

 ## Features

 ## Discussion 💬